OpenGemeenten/Typo3CacheHeaders/README.md

 When the HTTP status code `304, Not Modified` is send, no content will be send, keeping the response very small.
 See`Symfony\Component\HttpFoundation`

+## IMPORTANT NOTE

+When using CSP in TYPO3 with `nonce`, browsers (and TYPO3) will disable client-side caching.

 ## More info

 You can find a great tutorial on Medium by Alex Barashkov: